-- 3.1.2 As illustrated above, the site is capable of accommodating a mix of unit sizes, as well as those of a single or two storey nature if required.
-The associated density 18 units has therefore taken into consideration this potential mix, as well as striking a balance of being reflective of the existing form and density of residential development in the immediate locality. - 3.1.3 With regards then to access, it is proposed that the Candidate Site would gain access directly off the public highway running along the eastern edge of the Site, both in terms of any new estate road or private individual drives.
-The point of access onto the public highway for the proposed estate road has been chosen by taking into account the Site's existing topography and the level of visibility afforded by this section of the public highway. - 3.1.4 Due to the proximity of existing facilities and the Site's scale, the proposal does not include any formal areas of open space.
-However, it is recognised and supported that an element of the proposal would be expected to contribute towards the provision of affordable housing within the local area, which on the basis of the scale of the development, it is envisaged would be done by means of up to 20% of units on-site.
+- 3.1.2 As illustrated above, the site is capable of accommodating a mix of unit sizes, as well as those of a detached or semi-detached nature if required.
+The associated density 30 units has therefore taken into consideration this potential mix, as well as striking a balance of being reflective of the existing form and density of residential development in the immediate locality. - 3.1.3 With regards then to access, it is proposed that the Candidate Site would gain access directly off the public highway running along the south western edge of the Site, via a new estate road. - 3.1.4 Due to the proximity of existing facilities and the Site's scale, the proposal does not include any formal equipped areas of open space.
+However, it is recognised and supported that an element of the proposed units would be affordable in nature, which under the provisions of the current LDP would be in the region of 30%.